jdevfullstack-tutorials/imac-review/README.md

 <img width="698" alt="Screen Shot 2021-03-09 at 12 03 45 PM" src="https://user-images.githubusercontent.com/47092464/110416965-a0d79280-80cf-11eb-8c65-806a5e1b34bb.png">

-The iMac that I'm using is using the Fusion Drive technology not purely SSD.
+The iMac that I'm using is using the Fusion Drive technology, not purely SSD.
 But still, for me, that's sufficient enough for the overall performance.
 Now, of course the new models are already SSD so you get that speed for an SSD.